-- (1) The Civil Pro Bono Panel is the Court's resource for identifying those members of the Bar of this Court who are willing to make a pro bono contribution to the District of Montana.
-Names of Panel members may not be publicly disclosed or disseminated. - (2) An attorney may participate on the Panel by writing to the Chief Judge a letter setting forth: - (A) the attorney's number of years in practice, including any particularly relevant litigation background or law school preparation; and - (B) the attorney's preference for appointment among various types of actions (e.g., social security appeals, employment discrimination actions, civil rights actions, habeas corpus). - (3) An attorney may, by letter, withdraw from the Panel at any time. - (4) Participation on the Panel is not a prerequisite to appointment.
-The Court's practice will be to contact counsel before appointment to determine counsel's ability and willingness to accept appointment.
+(1) The Civil Pro Bono Panel is the court's resource for identifying those members of the bar of this court who are willing to make a pro bono contribution to the District of Montana.
+Names of panel members may not be publicly disclosed or disseminated.

-However, the Judge has discretion to select any member of the Bar of this Court.
+- (2) An attorney may participate on the panel by writing to the Chief Judge a letter setting forth: - (A) the attorney's number of years in practice, including any particularly relevant litigation background or law school preparation; and - (B) the attorney's preference for appointment among various types of actions (e.g., social security appeals, employment discrimination actions, civil rights actions, habeas corpus). - (3) An attorney may, by letter, withdraw from the panel at any time. - Participation on the panel is not a prerequisite to appointment.
+The court's practice will be to contact counsel before appointment to determine counsel's ability and willingness to accept appointment.
+However, a judge has discretion to select any member of the bar of this court.